 Say what?
 You've never heard of "Mountain Berry Jam"?
-Well, I can't say that I'm surprised.
-Especially since I made up this delicious Huckleberry Jam with Saskatoon Berry and Oregon Grape juice.
+Well, I can't say that I'm surprised, especially since it's my own creation!
+I make this mixed berry jam with saskatoon berries, huckleberries, and Oregon grapes.
 Together, these three Northwestern berries make one fantastic jam!

 Another great option is to use a plant identification app like Picture This.
 One of the downfalls to using the app, however, is that you don't always have a phone signal in some remote locations.